 Mitochondria, the powerhouses of the cell, play an important role in both sporadic and inherited forms of Parkinson's.
 The aim of this project is to identify new molecules that can enter the brain and support the mitochondria.

 With the help of the initial Virtual Biotech investment, NRG Therapeutics Ltd designed small molecules that are able to pass across the blood brain barrier and patch up a hole in the mitochondria wall to help prevent the loss of energy and cell death.

-Building on the success of the project, in 2022 NRG secured funding worth £16m, including further investment from the Parkinson's Virtual Biotech.
-This funding will be used to continue developing these molecules in animal models and progress them towards clinical trials.
-This offers hope as a potential way to protect mitochondria and help stop brain cells from dying.
+In 2022 NRG secured funding from various partners worth £16m, including further investment from the Parkinson's Virtual Biotech.
+This funding is being used to continue developing these molecules in animal models and progress them towards clinical trials.